What to Bring

 Collapsible text is great for longer section titles and descriptions.
 It gives people access to all the info they need, while keeping your layout clean.
 Link your text to anything, or set your text box to expand on click.
 Write your text here...

 Everyone has different temperature preferences but no one likes a cold sauna so keep the door closed as much as possible to prevent heat loss.
-There is always the option to add water over the hot stones to create a burst of steam and heat, it is polite to check with other users before doing this.
+There is always the option to add water over the hot stones to create a burst of steam and heat.
+It is polite to check with other users before doing this.
 Traditionally, saunas temperature ranges between 70 - 90 C.

 Some Like it Hot